emirbesir/soccer-portal/README.md

 ## License

-This project is developed for educational purposes as part of the Software Architecture course at Istanbul Aydin University.
+This project is developed for educational purposes as part of the Software Architecture course at Istanbul Aydin University and is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.